Index pairings for $\mathbb{R}^n$-actions and Rieffel deformations

 \abstract With an action $\alpha$ of $\R^n$ on a $C^*$-algebra $A$ and a skew-symmetric $n\times n$ matrix $\Theta$ one can consider the Rieffel deformation $A_\Theta$ of $A$, which is a $C^*$-algebra generated by the $\alpha$-smooth elements of $A$ with a new multiplication.
 The purpose of this paper is to obtain explicit formulas for $K$-theoretical quantities defined by elements of $A_\Theta$.
-We assume that there is a densely defined trace on $A$, invariant under the action.
 We give an explicit realization of Thom class in $KK$ in any dimension $n$, and use it in the index pairings.
+For local index formulas we assume that there is a densely defined trace on $A$, invariant under the action.
 When $n$ is odd, for example, we give a formula for the index of operators of the form $\slashed{P}\pi^\Theta(u)\slashed{P}$, where $\pi^\Theta(u)$ is the operator of left Rieffel multiplication by an invertible element $u$ over the unitization of $A$, and $\slashed{P}$ is projection onto the nonnegative eigenspace of a Dirac operator constructed from the action $\alpha$.
 The results are new also for the undeformed case $\Theta=0$.
 The construction relies on two approaches to Rieffel deformations in addition to Rieffel's original one: ``Kasprzak deformation" and ``warped convolution".
 We end by outlining potential applications in mathematical physics.